sandialabs/pyapprox/docs/source/intro.rst

 Team
 ----
 PyApprox was written and developed by Dr. John D. Jakeman.
-John is a Senior Member of Techincal Staff at Sandia National Laboratories, Albuquerque USA.
+John is a Principle Member of Technical Staff at Sandia National Laboratories, Albuquerque USA.
 A list of his publications can be found at `Google Scholar <https://scholar.google.com/citations?hl=en&user=tupqTFgAAAAJ>`_.

 Acknowledgments
 ---------------